alphagov/govuk-developer-docs/source/manual/development-pipeline.html.md

 ## 1. Local development

-Developers develop the code on their laptop.
-Most of the time, they [use the Development VM](/manual/get-started.html) for this.
+Developers write code locally on their laptops via [GOV.UK Docker](/manual/get-started.html).

-Once the tests pass locally you push the code to GitHub and open a Pull Request.
-The Pull Request [should conform to the guidelines in the styleguides](https://github.com/alphagov/styleguides/blob/master/pull-requests.md).
+Once the tests pass locally, developers push the code to GitHub and open a Pull Request (PR).
+The style of this PR should [conform to the GDS Way guidance](https://gds-way.cloudapps.digital/standards/pull-requests.html).

 ## 2. GitHub Pull Request

 Once the Pull Request is opened, a job starts running on Jenkins, our Continuous Integration tool (CI).
 For a detailed look, you should [read about the CI infrastructure](/manual/jenkins-ci.html).

-In most cases the CI job will run 3 different checks on the repo: a [Ruby linter](/manual/lint-ruby-code.html), a [static security analysis tool](/manual/brakeman.html), and the [unit tests of the repo](/manual/testing.html).
+In most cases the CI job will run 3 different checks on the repo: a [Ruby linter](https://github.com/alphagov/rubocop-govuk), a [static security analysis tool](/manual/brakeman.html), and the [unit tests of the repo](/manual/testing.html).

 For some applications, Jenkins also runs the [end-to-end tests](/manual/publishing-e2e-tests.html).